avabellaw/crystal-clear-opticians/readme.md

         * Bug fix.
         * Find out how Bootstrap is styling elements.
 * Firefox, Microsoft Edge, Safari
-    * Used to test compatibility for other browsers.
+    * Used to test compatibility on other browsers.
 * [Responsinator](http://www.responsinator.com/) for testing on different screens.
 * [Image aspect ratio and resizing calculator](https://red-route.org/code/image-resizing-calculator)
     * For working out what width and height an image should have when first loaded on a mobile